Anomaly detection sounds fancy. In my work, 80% of it is simple stuff. A z-score, a rolling window, done.

 residuals = result.resid

-# Apply z-score to residuals
+# z-score on the residuals

 from prophet import Prophet